pascal-chenevas/carbone_sdk_rs/README.md

 # carbone_sdk_rs

-carbone_sdk_rs is a Library which supply functionalites to communicate with the [Carbone API](https://carbone.io/api-reference.html).
+carbone_sdk_rs is a Library that supplies functionalities to communicate with the [Carbone API](https://carbone.io/api-reference.html).

 # Process to render a new report